Huntsville, Texas: Transportation

 Greyhound Lines operates the Huntsville Station in Huntsville.
-As of 2001 many former prisoners released from the Texas Department of Criminal Justice system use the station to travel to their final destinations.
+As of 2001 many former prisoners released from the TDCJ system use the station to travel to their final destinations.
 The station is three blocks uphill from the Huntsville Unit, a point of release for prisoners exiting the TDCJ.

 Bruce Brothers Huntsville Regional Airport is located in Huntsville.
 Renamed from the Huntsville Municipal Airport in 2009, Bruce Brothers Huntsville Regional Airport is a city-owned, public-use airport.
 As of December 2015, it is still listed as the Huntsville Municipal Airport by the Federal Aviation Administration and the Texas Department of Transportation.

 Major highways

 Culture

 In September 2009, the Huntsville Cultural District was designated by the Texas Commission on the Arts as one of the first seven state cultural districts.
 Museums, art galleries, artist studios and workshops, historic homes, theaters and theatrical performances are located within the Cultural District in historic Downtown Huntsville.
 The Cultural District is also home to some of the finest historical architecture in Texas, including murals created by world-renowned artist Richard Haas and unique homes built from recycled materials created by Dan Phillips of Phoenix Commotion complement the historic aspects of the district.
-You can enjoy self-guided walking and driving tours, art activities, music-theater-dance performances, shopping, antiquing, and unique eateries.

 Ruth Massingill and Ardyth Broadrick Sohn, authors of Prison City: Life with the Death Penalty in Huntsville, Texas, said that Huntsville shares several traits with other small towns.
-For instance many insiders include members of Huntsville's founding families, who still reside in Huntsville.
-They also said "Disagreement is a well-established Huntsville tradition."
+For instance, many insiders include members of Huntsville's founding families, who still reside in Huntsville.
+They also said, "Disagreement is a well-established Huntsville tradition."
 The authors say that debate is a significant part of the leadership agenda, and that the residents of Huntsville disagree about capital punishment.

 Media

+Digital news

+Hello Huntsville is the community's online positive news website.